sebdemanche/leverage-adw-oac/build-analysis/build-analysis.md

     ![Remove Trend Line](../build-analysis/images/remove-trend.png)

 9. Lets **Drill** on Direct Channel to SUB\_CATEGORY.
-Hover the mouse on Channel Direct
-Right Click > **Drill to Attribute/Hierarchy** and select Data Elements > SUB\_CATEGORY.
+Click first on the Direct Channel value (in the legend), hover the mouse on Channel Direct Right Click > **Drill to Attribute/Hierarchy** and select Data Elements > SUB\_CATEGORY.
 This Drill to [Attribute Name] to directly drill to a specific attribute within a visualization.

     ![Drill To](../build-analysis/images/channeldirect-drillto.png)
     ![Drill To Subcategory](../build-analysis/images/channeldirect-drilltosubcategorysmall.png)

+10. Select _Sales Week_ on Category (X-Axis) and make sure _Sub Category_ is on Color

-10. Lets look at the results for 'Customers by Sales Week and Subcategory'.
+     Lets look at the results for 'Customers by Sales Week and Subcategory'.

      ![Customers by Sales Week and Subcategory](../build-analysis/images/channeldirect-drilltosubcategoryimg.png)